nikhilparekh16/ratemygolfcourse/README.md

 A full-stack web app where golfers can rate, review, and upload photos of golf courses

-## Features (In Progress)
+## Features

 - User authentication (sign up, log in, session handling)
-- Leave a review with a 1–5 star rating and written feedback
+- Search and filter through golf courses by name, location, and course type.
-- Upload photos of the course
+- Leave a review with a 1–5 star rating and written feedback.
-- See the average rating and cost for each course
+- Feedback is stored in a supabase DB and other users can read these.
 - Responsive, clean UI built with React and TailwindCSS

 ##  Tech Stack